jegeronimo/jegeronimo/README.md

-- 👋 Hi, I’m James😃!
+- 👋 Hello there, I’m James 😃!
-- 👀 I’m interested in Software Engineering, Data Science, Artificial Intelligence, Machine Learning, and CS Education.
+- 👀 I’m interested in Software Engineering, Data Science, Data Engineering, EdTech, and Machine Learning.
-- 📖 I’m currently learning Computer Science💻 and Data Science📈 at UC Berkeley.
+- 📖 I’m currently learning Computer Science 💻 and Data Science 📈 at UC Berkeley.
 - 📫 Feel free to reach out to me through email📧: jegeronimo@berkeley.edu
-- 🧊 Fun fact: I love playing basketball🏀, volleyball🏐, and video games🎮!
+- 🧊 Fun fact: I love playing basketball 🏀, volleyball 🏐, and video games 🎮!

 <!---
 jegeronimo/jegeronimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.